Keona Health - Learning Resources

 Written by Keona Health | Jul 2, 2025 12:22:39 PM

 The result?
 Higher costs, longer training periods, increased staff turnover, and a greater risk of patient harm.
-But forward-thinking health systems are transforming their triage operations and reaping substantial financial rewards.
-Think of it this way: Nursing triage is the leaky faucet in healthcare’s financial plumbing—constantly dripping resources, yet too often ignored.
+Think of it this way: nursing triage is the leaky faucet in healthcare's financial plumbing, constantly dripping resources, yet too often ignored.
 Many systems still rely on rusty tools and patchwork fixes, entrusting high-stakes clinical decisions to those without the right wrenches.

-Traditional nurse triage is riddled with inefficiencies.
+Traditional nurse triage creates unnecessary friction.
 Non-clinical staff are too often asked to make clinical judgments, and nurses must navigate enormous, unwieldy protocol binders.
 This leads to inconsistent outcomes, staff burnout, and rising liability risks.
-One of the more sobering industry mantras is: “Every patient is a potential walking lawsuit.”
+One of the more sobering industry mantras is: "Every patient is a potential walking lawsuit."

-At any given time, a healthcare center can spiral into malpractice risk, unhappy staff, and a spike in avoidable costs.
-Their “usual” solution?
-Hiring more nurses, which strains the budget further without fixing the underlying chaos.
+At Happy Pines, the spiral was predictable.
+Malpractace risk mounted.
+Staff morale plummeted.
+Avoidable costs spiked.
+Their "usual" solution?
+Hiring more nurses, which strained the budget further without fixing the underlying chaos.

 There is hope.
 Smarter nurse triage systems, particularly those powered by evidence-based protocols and supported by AI, are turning this picture around.
 Healthcare organizations are reporting significant performance improvements within months of implementation.
 Among the measurable benefits: